heksemann/mapredo/README.md

 - Easy to use, can be pipelined and used with command line tools
 - Compression support (snappy)
 - Supports modern Linux distros (gcc) and Windows (Visual Studio)
+- Does not require and configuration, just install and run

 Some of the limitations are:

-- Currently only a single computer/server can be utilized.
+- Currently only a single computer/server can be utilized
-- Can not yet be natively embedded into other processing frameworks.
+- Can not yet be natively embedded into other processing frameworks
-- Not tested on other UNIX like systems, including OS X.
+- Not tested on other UNIX like systems, including OS X

 ### Mini-HOWTO